TheRicky2061/TestCase/README.md

 # User Story Test Case

 Test case for one of my user stories.
-When creating a new project and inserting it into the database, a set of directories and subdirectories must be created.
-If the user that is creating a new project does not have a projects directory, it must be created.
-Furthermore, the project directory must also be created.
-Inside each project directory must exist the following subdirectories: images, documents, videos and voice memos.

-The user story says the following:
+The user story that i've chosen for this assigment says the following:
 ```
 Como usuario deseo que la creación de mi proyecto reserve un espacio en el servidor para mis datos.
 Tiempo estimado: 1.5 días
 Definición de completado: Cada proyecto tiene su propia región de almacenar data.
 Notas de implementación: Debe ser desde la misma aplicación.
 ```
+When creating a new project and inserting it into the database, a set of directories and subdirectories must be created.
+If the user that is creating a new project does not have a projects directory, it must be created.
+Furthermore, the project directory must also be created.
+Inside each project directory must exist the following subdirectories: images, documents, videos and voice memos.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-To Run these test cases you need to have the following:
+To Run these test cases, your local machine must have the following:

-* python version 2 or 3 installed on your machine.
+* python version 2 or 3 installed.
 * unittest module (installed by default)

 ### Installing